Dr. Huberty specializes in the treatment of a variety of orthopedic conditions and performs orthopedic procedures including, but not limited to:

-First, you should know that I consider it a great honor and privilege to provide medical care to those that are struggling with pain and disability.
-While the treatments I administer may result in notable improvement in pain and function, I am overtly aware of their potential to cause harm.
-I will never forget the Hippocratic Oath I took at the beginning and completion of my medical training, and in particular the statement “primum non nocere” (First Do NO Harm).
-With each important decision, I also consider, “How would I treat my family member in this situation?”
+First, you should know that I consider it a great honor and privilege to provide orthopedic surgical care.
+With more then 17 years of practice experience, I feal confident in my approach to treating patients.
+Within the shoulder and upper extremity subspecialty, I have seen most conditions and diagnosis countless times.
+I know which treatments work well and know where the complications hide; however, I understand that the practice of medicine requires constant pursuit of knowledge.
+There will always be more to learn, and each day of practice seems to present challenging dilemmas.
+I will never forget the Hippocratic Oath I took at the beginning of medical training, and in particular the statement “primum non nocere” (First, do no harm).
+With each important decision, I also consider, “How would I treat a family member in this Situation?”
 I believe the tremendous privilege and responsibility of this occupation is too great to shoulder alone.
-I rely on my faith for guidance and strength.
+I rely on my faith for clarity of mind and guidance.

-Second, I believe it critically important for you as a patient to be well educated and informed about your physical condition in order to make the best decisions about your health.
-I will do my best to accurately determine your pathology and educate you thoroughly about the condition and treatment options.
+Second, I believe it critically important for you as a patient to be well informed about your physical condition in order to make the right decisions about your health.
+I will do my best to make an accurate diagnosis and explain thoroughly the condition and treatment options.
 I have had the tremendous fortune of being trained by some of the greatest orthopedic surgeons in this country.
 Thus, I feel confident that I have the knowledge and skills necessary to treat you as a patient and help you get better.
 In all cases where it is appropriate, I will recommend conservative treatments before surgery.
 If an operation is indicated, I will explain in detail all aspects of the procedure and recovery, as well as the related risks, benefits, and alternate options.
 I will only agree to move ahead with a surgical procedure if I truly believe that the expected benefits vastly outweigh the potential complications.

 Finally, through my profession, I have devoted my life to understanding and mending the human body.
 I am continually amazed by God’s perfect design, the intricate coordination of human form and function.
 I believe the surgical goal should be to restore the body as closely as possible to the original anatomic design.
 With surgery however, I believe that “less is more.”
 I use a minimally invasive approach when effective.
 I believe this leads to less post-operative pain, speeds recovery, and minimizes scarring.
 I was fortunate to have an incredible experience as a fellow, working one on one with, arguably, the world’s foremost expert in minimally invasive/arthroscopic shoulder surgery.
 I now perform the vast majority of my reconstructive surgeries with the minimally invasive arthroscopic technique.

 I was born and raised in the small college town of Pullman, Washington.
-I was the second of four children to my father, an obstetrician, and my mother, a social worker and Catholic counselor.
-The best entertainment in town revolved around Washington State University with Cougar athletics the highlight.
-I was drawn to all sports from a young age.
-When not at school or sport, I would rarely be found near civilization.
-My passion for the outdoors (fly fishing, hunting, and backpacking) was unquenchable.
-I pursued an in state college education, simply unable to stray from my favorite fishing holes.
+I was the second of four children to my father, an obstetrician, and my mother a social worker and Catholic counselor.
+The family attended most major Washington State Cougar athletic events, and I remain a huge Cougar fan today.
+I developed a passion for sport and a desire to spend free time in the outdoors hunting and fly fishing.

-I continued my Jesuit education attending medical school at Creighton University in Omaha, Nebraska.
-During my studies, it became perfectly clear that I was meant to be an orthopedic surgeon.
+I began medical school at Creighton University in Omaha, Nebraska.
+During my studies, it became crystal clear that I was meant to become an orthopedic surgeon.
+For the first time in my life, I felt certain of a career direction.
 I was captivated by the ingenious design of the human musculoskeletal system.
 I was drawn to the hands on, intricate, and mechanical nature of the profession.
-It became my desire to help others in a most basic and fundamental way; to feel better, function better, work better, and play better.
+It became my desire to help others in the most basic and fundamental way; to feel better, function better, work better, and play better.

 In November of 2019 Dr. Huberty was interviewed on Oregon Live in the following article: Zach Collins’ shoulder injury: A look at the recovery process and potential return timeline for the Portland Trail Blazers forward